Find Free Cochise County Public Records on Anyone

 Source: Arizona Judicial Branch14

 The third way to obtain records online would be to submit a Records Request Form and provide a detailed explanation of the records required.
-A search fee of $30.00 applies, copies per page carry a $0.50 charge, and shipping and handling cost $7.00.
+A search fee of $30.00 applies, copies per page carry a $0.50 charge, and shipping and handling costs $7.00.
 A fee breakdown can be found here.

 Mail Request for Court Records: Complete the request for court records application form and enter the required information.
 When the request is received, the applicant will receive either a call or email from the court informing them of the cost and when they should expect to receive the records.
 The document will need to be mailed to the Clerk of the Superior Court: